chrismilson/react-hooks-use-canvas-size/README.md

 ## Usage

-To find the size of a canvas.
+Here is an example of finding the size of the canvas.

 ```jsx
 import React, { useRef, useEffect } from 'react'